RanolP/awesome-mcje-vanilla-tech/README.md

 - [Flipping Gravity - In Minecraft!](https://youtu.be/L7fdljqk2jA) - Creating a 90 degree rotated view by spectating or glowing entity tricks.
 - [Vanilla Shader HUD/Overlay in Minecraft](https://youtu.be/Lz5eS2_BTJ4) - A tutorial for creating UI with shader and Proof-of-Concept for dynamically changing shader UI (after 13:20), it may used the Toggleable Minecraft shaders from Basic Technique section.
 - [Removing Red Numbers From Sidebars (1.17)](https://youtu.be/dD6V0bKf-Bc) - A shader trick to remove red numbers on sidebar from the game, however it removes some red numbers on not critical places too.
-- [lolgeny/item-tooltip-remover](https://github.com/lolgeny/item-tooltip-remover) - Simple shader that removes tooltips on specific items, for custom guis
+- [lolgeny/item-tooltip-remover](https://github.com/lolgeny/item-tooltip-remover) - Simple shader that removes tooltips on specific items, for custom guis.

 #### Via Item